A French sushi shop has become one of the first shops in the country to accept bitcoin.

 The decision meant that Bitcoin-Central accounts under €100,000 were protected by French taxpayers and users could spend their bitcoins using a bank debit card.

-In an announcement on the Bitcoin Talk forum, a Paymium staff member said they had “raised the bar” for bitcoin exchanges.
+, a Paymium staff member said they had “raised the bar” for bitcoin exchanges.

 Two more Maki Wrap outlets are on their way, says de Lagarde, and they will both also accept bitcoins.
 If you don’t like sushi rolls, the shops also sell salads and smoothies, plus the company is dedicated to making every aspect of their operations environmentally friendly.